tzcytpm/pl-comms-web/docs/customisations.md

 ---

-privateLINE Comms Dev Web and the React SDK support "customisation points" that can be used to easily add custom logic specific to a particular deployment of privateLINE Comms Dev Web.
+PL Comms Web and the React SDK support "customisation points" that can be used to easily add custom logic specific to a particular deployment of PL Comms Web.

 An example of this is the [security customisations module](https://github.com/matrix-org/matrix-react-sdk/blob/develop/src/customisations/Security.ts).
 This module in the React SDK only defines some empty functions and their types: it does not do anything by default.

-To make use of these customisation points, you will first need to fork privateLINE Comms Dev Web so that you can add your own code.
-Even though the default module is part of the React SDK, you can still override it from the privateLINE Comms Dev Web layer:
+To make use of these customisation points, you will first need to fork PL Comms Web so that you can add your own code.
+Even though the default module is part of the React SDK, you can still override it from the PL Comms Web layer:

 1. Copy the default customisation module to `element-web/src/customisations/YourNameSecurity.ts`